 When you're adding a drop-shadow layer style, move the dialogue box to one side.
 By clicking and dragging on the canvas you can use your mouse to interactively move the shadow around relative to the layer casting the shadow.

 05. Repeat Transformations

-Once you've made a transformation to a layer or object using Edit>Transform, you can very quickly repeat that same transformation on another layer or object.
-Simply press Cmd+Shift+T on a Mac, or Ctrl+Shift+T on Windows, and Photoshop will repeat the same transformation on the currently active layer.
+Once you've made a transformation to a layer or object using 'Edit > Transform', you can very quickly repeat that same transformation on another layer or object.
+Simply press cmd+Shift+T and Photoshop will repeat the same transformation on the currently active layer.

 06. Solo your layer

-If you'd like to preview a single layer, you can quickly get a look at it on its own by Alt+clicking on the layer's eye icon in the layers panel.
-Alt+clicking on the eye icon again will return you to the previous layer visibility state.
+You can quickly get a look at a layer on its own by alt+clicking on the layer's eye icon in the layers panel. alt+clicking on the eye icon again will return you to the previous layer visibility state.
 Note that if you accidentally click on another layer's eye icon you'll lose the ability to revert back to the previous state.

 07. Enable visibility history